 - Lowers cholesterol levels: The fiber in shirataki noodles also helps in lowering cholesterol levels in the body.
 The fiber appears to have some beneficial effects on total cholesterol.
 This includes triglycerides, low-density lipoproteins (LDL) cholesterol, body weight, and more.

-- Helps patients with polycystic ovarian disease (PCOD): The high contents of glucomannan fibers in shirataki noodles may help to lower the insulin spikes in the body.
+- Helps patients with the polycystic ovarian disease (PCOD): The high contents of glucomannan fibers in shirataki noodles may help to lower the insulin spikes in the body.
 Glucomannan can also lower fructosamine levels, a marker that is used to measure healthy blood sugar levels.
 All these are helpful in people who suffer from PCOD.

-- Great for diabetes: People with diabetes will also benefit from shirataki noodles because they can aid in stabilizing the fluctuations of blood sugar levels.
+- Great for diabetes: People with diabetes will also benefit from Shirataki noodles because they can aid in stabilizing the fluctuations of blood sugar levels.
 With the presence of the glucomannan fibers in the noodles, the digestion of food slows down and controls the release of glucose.
 This control can prevent possible spikes in blood glucose levels.
-Glucomannan fibers in shirataki noodles are also water-soluble.
+Glucomannan fibers in Shirataki noodles are also water-soluble.
 This makes them essential in stabilizing blood sugar.